-- Candidate fell and broke arm during interview.
+- Candidate fell and broke an arm during the interview.

 - Candidate explained that her long-term goal was to replace the interviewer.

-- Candidate said he never finished high school because he was kidnapped and kept in a closet in Mexico.
+- The candidate said he never finished high school because he was kidnapped and kept in a closet in Mexico.

-- Balding Candidate excused himself and returned to the office a few minutes later wearing a headpiece.
+- A balding candidate excused himself and returned to the office a few minutes later wearing a headpiece.

-- Applicant said if he was hired he would demonstrate his loyalty by having the corporate logo tattooed on his forearm.
+- The applicant said if he was hired he would demonstrate his loyalty by having the corporate logo tattooed on his forearm.